bellobambo/proof-htf_fe/README.md

 # ProofHTF Frontend 🎓

-A modern web3 learning management platform that brings blockchain education to life.
+Proof is a learning management platform that brings blockchain education to life.
 Proof connects students and tutors in a decentralized classroom where courses are created, assessments are taken, and scores are recorded on-chain. ✨

 ## 🌍 Powered by Lingo.dev Translation